Vets in Practice

 Vets in Practice is a BBC fly-on-the-wall documentary series that followed a group of trainee veterinary surgeons.
 The first episode, Animal Magic, aired at 8 pm on 26 August 1997.
 Series one attracted 8.09 million viewers (39 per cent audience share).
-It made celebrities of Trude Mostue and Steve Leonard, who became TV presenters.
+It made celebrities of Trude Mostue and Steve Leonard, who became television personalities.

 Filming took place at various locations in England and Wales, including Longleat Safari Park, as well as veterinary practices in Kenya, Botswana, Turkey, and the Bahamas.

 In 1999, it won Most Popular Documentary Series at the National Television Awards.